 We believe that the plants would survive during the trip to your place.
 That’s why we provide a replacement guarantee.

 When things go wrong and your plant couldn’t survive, you can claim your guarantee.
-Labijo will process all the claim when you sent the unboxing video to our email as proof of the conditions.
+Labijo will process all the claim when you sent the clear unboxing video since you receive the plants to our email as proof of the conditions.
 Our team will contact you as soon as possible to resolve the problem.
+You can read our FAQ first before buying plants from us.

 Do you have any treatment to new plants on your house?
 Let us know in the comment sections.